Lyme disease is a clinical diagnosis

-Due to lack of reliable testing methods, diagnosis may be supported by laboratory testing but, cannot be “ruled out” through negative test results.
+Due to lack of reliable direct testing methods, diagnosis may be supported by laboratory testing but, cannot be “ruled out” through negative test results.

-Varied presentation of Lyme disease
+Varied presentations of Lyme disease

 Lyme is a multi-systemic disease.
 Lyme may present in a traditional way, with symptoms of joint pain, fevers, and a bulls-eye rash.
 Lyme disease may also present as emotional difficulties, memory loss, or extreme fatigue, without the presence of joint pain, or a bulls-eye rash.
 In children, Lyme can mimic ADHD or learning disabilities.